Altinn/altinn-studio-docs/content/solutions/altinn-studio/altinn-studio-repos/structure/application-metadata/_index.md

 ## Overview

 'applicationmetadata.json' describes meta information of an application.
-This is automatically generated on creating a new application.
+This is automatically generated on creation of a new application.
 This is located at <application developer>\<organisation name>\<applicationname>\Metadata\applciationmetadata.json

 ## Format

 'applicationmetadata.json' has the application information such as application id, version information, organisation that owns the application, workflow information, form and attachment information.

 ## Application Metadata Format